centrahq/api-documentation/source/guides/soap-api/cookbook/5-pricelists.md

 ## Information you need

 - IDs of the stores (1 and 2 in the example below).
-Ask someone from Centra to provide them for you.
+Contact Centra directly to get provided with the correct IDs.
 - Currencies in Centra matching the `<currency>` you send in the XML.
 Currencies are configured manually in Centra.

 ## Preconditions

-- Products must exist in Centra, see the product examples.
+- Products must exist in Centra.
+See the product examples.

 ## Fields